Esri/i3s-spec/profiles/pointclouds/pointcloud.md

  - `firstChild`: index of the first child of this node.
  - `childCount`: number of children for this node.
 0 if node is a leaf node.
  - `pointCount`: number of points for this node.
- - `effectiveArea`: Estimation of the area covered by this node.
-Use to estimate LOD switching based on density.
+ - ~~`effectiveArea`: Estimation of the area covered by this node.
+Use to estimate LOD switching based on density.~~
+ -  `lodThreshold` : Hint to the client for LOD switching.
+The switching stategy is declared globally at the layer level.

 Children **must be contiguous** (in index range) so they may be located using `firstChild` and `childrenCount` fields.